 The purpose of this preliminary geotechnical investigation was to explore the subsurface conditions at the site to enable an evaluation of various foundation and pavement systems.
-As requested, our scope of services was limited to the drilling of two (2) soil test borings to depths ranging from 25 to 50 feet below the existing ground surface.
+As requested, our scope of services was limited to the drilling of three (3) soil test borings to depths ranging from 25 to 100 feet below the existing ground surface.
 Our services also included select laboratory testing of the sampled subsurface soils and preparation of this geotechnical report.
 This report briefly outlines the testing procedures, presents available project information, describes the site and subsurface conditions, and presents general recommendations regarding the following:

-- Foundation design recommendations including recommended bearing depths and load bearing values for shallow foundation elements; - Allowable compression and tension capacities for various deep foundation types; - Estimates of settlements for the recommended foundation type(s) and estimates of settlement due to the weight of any structural fill required above existing grade to reach design elevation; - · Recommendations for utility trenches and excavations; - Recommendations for design and construction of both rigid and flexible pavement systems, and; - Recommendations for general site preparation including organic and unstable soil removal and structural fill criteria and compaction requirements.
+- Foundation design recommendations including recommended bearing depths and load bearing values for shallow foundation elements; - Allowable compression and tension capacities for various deep foundation types; - Estimates of settlements for the recommended foundation types and estimates of settlement due to the weight of any structural fill required above existing grade to reach design elevation; - Recommendations for utility trenches and excavations; - Recommendations for design and construction of both rigid and flexible pavement systems, and; - Recommendations for general site preparation including organic and unstable soil removal and structural fill criteria and compaction requirements.

 Our scope of services did not include an environmental assessment for determining the presence or absence of wetlands, or hazardous or toxic materials in the soil, surface water, groundwater, or air on or below, or around this site.
 Any statements in this report or on the boring logs regarding odors, colors, and unusual or suspicious items or conditions are strictly for informational purposes.
-Prior to development of this site, an environmental assessment is advisable.